Gardening Basics: Secrets From the Garden Center

-Shop confidently for flowers and shrubs with these insider tips from the pros.
-Industry experts show you the gardening basics to follow for a better (and less expensive) buying experience.
+Shop confidently for flowers and shrubs at the garden center.
+Industry experts reveal the gardening basics to a better buying experience.

 Before you head out the door, do your homework.
 Jennifer Youngquest, director of marketing for English Gardens in West Bloomfield, Michigan, suggests signing up for store newsletters.
 “Many garden centers send newsletters via snail mail or email that are filled with ideas, new products and promotions,” she says.